Immigration & Refugee Board

 Immigration and Refugee Board of Canada (IRB)

-Tefancy Law represents clients before the Immigration and Refugee Board of Canada (IRB), Canada’s largest independent administrative tribunal for immigration and refugee matters.
+Tefancy Law represents clients before the IRB — Canada's largest independent administrative tribunal for immigration and refugee matters.

 How we help at the IRB